 Spring’s arrival marks the start of maple sugaring season.
-From February through late-March, billowing white clouds of maple steam, rolling off the evaporators of nearby sugar houses, fill the air with a faint trace of sweetness.
+Anytime from late-February through April, billowing white clouds of maple steam, rolling off the evaporators of nearby sugar houses, fill the air with a faint trace of sweetness.
 Stowe offers a few options for visitors hoping to watch the sugaring process.
 Local sugar farms will open their business for viewing and offer tours throughout the season.
 Take in Vermont’s sweetest season during the statewide Maple Open House Weekend, typically held in late-March, organized by the Vermont Maple Sugar Makers’ Association, one of the oldest agricultural organizations in the United States.

 Sugar houses in Stowe